DJStompZone/pydotenv/README.rst

    env = pydotenv.Environment()
    env['MY_VARIABLE'] = 'some-value'

  Check if file exists: pass `check_file_exists=True` to get an exception if the file does not exist.
 By default(`False`) the file is created.

+ All values have to be enclosed in double or single quotes.